 Those who should get the MMR vaccine

-If you don't fit the criteria listed above for not getting vaccinated, you should be vaccinated if you:
+You should get vaccinated if you don't fit the criteria listed above and if you:

 - Are a nonpregnant woman of childbearing age